Let's make wet pet food

 Nowadays, wet pet food is no longer made of horse meat, but of chicken, fish, beef and pork and also vegetables, grains and added vitamins and minerals.
 Wet pet food processing involves different steps such as weighing, grinding, mixing, packaging, and sterilization.

-Which wet pet food equipment do you need?
+Which wet pet food technology do you need?

 Continuous sterilizer for pet food